Easy quantum groups

 Thus we have an isomorphism given by $w_{ij}\to(F^*uF)_{ij}$, as desired. \end{proof}

-Summarizing, we are deviating here a bit from the standard viewpoint on groups and quantum groups, coming from Lie theory, by constructing some brand new objects out of the old ones, a bit like a magician pulls out a rabbit from a hat.
+Summarizing, we are deviating here a bit from the standard viewpoint on groups and quantum groups, coming from Lie theory, somehow by constructing brand new objects out of the old ones, a bit like a magician pulls out a rabbit from a hat.
 This being said, the bistochastic quantum groups $B_N,C_N$ and $B_N^+,C_N^+$ will be fundamental objects for us, and will appear on numerous occasions, in the remainder of this book.

 More on this in a moment, in connection with easiness questions.
-As a main motivation, however, let us mention that the bistochastic matrices, and especially the unitary ones, $U\in C_N$, are cult objects in advanced matrix analysis.
-So, Lie theory is not everything, we all do mistakes, and ignoring interesting objects like $B_N,C_N$ is one of the flaws of Lie theory, and all that will follow will be certainly worth developing.
+As a main motivation, however, we have the fact that the bistochastic matrices, and especially the unitary ones, $U\in C_N$, are cult objects in advanced matrix analysis.
+So, Lie theory is not everything, we all do mistakes, and ignoring interesting objects like $B_N,C_N$ is one of the flaws of Lie theory, and everything that will follow will be certainly worth developing.

 Getting now to the real thing, the point is that our newly constructed bistochastic groups and quantum groups are all easy, and following \cite{bsp}, \cite{tw2}, we have:

 \begin{theorem} The classical and quantum bistochastic groups are all easy, with the quantum groups on the left corresponding to the categories on the right,